 1. Stealing company equipment

-Even though it seems like a no-brainer, an employee can lose his job because of stealing items, which he perceived to be of no use.
+Even though it seems like a no-brainer, an employee can lose his job because of stealing items, even if he thinks them to be of no use to the company.
 Think no one will notice that the stack of printer paper that remains at the end of each week is missing?
 Or perhaps one of the workers keeps “losing” his mouse and needs constant replacement of the same.

 2. Failing to perform the job for which one was hired

 Unsatisfactory performance is the primary reason why most employees get fired.
-Such a reason encompasses a ton of other things that can cause an individual to lose his job.
-For example, if an employee is too sluggish, makes too many mistakes, fails to meet set standards, keeps asking too many questions, misses deadlines, and uses poor judgment, all will be classified under poor performance.
+Such a reason encompasses a number of specific things that can cause an individual to lose his job.
+For example, if an employee is too sluggish, makes too many mistakes, fails to meet set standards, keeps asking too many questions, misses deadlines, or uses poor judgment, all will be classified under poor performance.